 Here’s a quick tip on lettering even the smallest tire sidewalls.
 I essentially used the technique in this video, but with some extra techniques to work on a 1/10 scale on-road tire:

-Years ago, I had an idea to write a post called “Down with the Dodge Stratus” – which was based on the fact that in the early 2000s, most of the race-approved 1/10 electric on-road (sedan) bodies were based off of the Dodge Stratus.
+When I first registered MeatballRacing.com in 2006, I had an idea to write a post called “Down with the Dodge Stratus” – which was based on the fact that in the mid-2000s, most of the race-approved 1/10 electric on-road (sedan) bodies were based off of the Dodge Stratus.
 You can see in the roar archives that the Stratus was phased out in 2008 (search “Stratus”).
 Bleh, I’m glad it’s gone!
 When’s the last time you saw a Dodge Stratus actually racing?!?

 That’s why I like the Vintage Trans-Am (VTA) and USGT racing series.
 I want to see race cars like this:

 I did this mod to my TC6.1 because it’s a dedicated VTA racer.
 To be honest, 99% of the people out there racing VTA are using 190mm touring car chassis’.
 However they’re all also running 200mm bodies on them, which can sometimes look a little weird with the wheels tucked way up underneath.